Targeting a brain receptor to alter opioid effects

 Share

-Dr. Amanda Fakira works with Ryan Young, a biochemistry major.
+Amanda Fakira works with Ryan Young, a biochemistry major.

 Morphine is the first-line treatment for acute severe pain, but drugs like it pose a serious risk of addiction.
-Dr. Amanda Fakira, assistant professor in the Department of Biomedical Sciences at Cooper Medical School of Rowan University, is targeting receptors in the brain that can modulate the effects of opioids on the body.
+Amanda Fakira, Ph.D., assistant professor in the Department of Biomedical Sciences at Cooper Medical School of Rowan University, is targeting receptors in the brain that can modulate the effects of opioids on the body.

 “We’re trying to identify targets that would preserve morphine’s analgesic effects without the risks of dependence and addiction,” said Fakira.
 “We want to keep all of the good things and get rid of the bad, so people can still take these medications for pain without the risk of abuse.”